M4Y50N/m4y50n/README.md

    _💻 I love writing code and learn anythings about it_

-   _📚 I’m currently learning how to build Websites with React_
+   _📚 I’m currently learning Typescript and Python Back-End_

    _🌱 I’m currently learning English 🤦‍♂_